 The researchers found that the EC cells from germ-free mice produced approximately 60 percent less serotonin than did their peers with conventional bacterial colonies.
 When these germ-free mice were recolonized with normal gut microbes, the serotonin levels went back up—showing that the deficit in serotonin can be reversed. [source]

 Your microbiome can manipulate your behavior in other ways as well.
 For example, it can trigger the release of certain chemicals to make you feel better or worse.

 “Bacteria within the gut are manipulative,” said Carlo Maley, PhD, director of the UCSF Center for Evolution and Cancer and corresponding author on the paper.
 “There is a diversity of interests represented in the microbiome, some aligned with our own dietary goals, and others not.” … “Microbes have the capacity to manipulate behavior and mood through altering the neural signals in the vagus nerve, changing taste receptors, producing toxins to make us feel bad, and releasing chemical rewards to make us feel good,” said Aktipis, who is currently in the Arizona State University Department of Psychology. [source]

-I say that with caution because a lot of people think they know what to do, but really they’re just following old, washed up advice that will never work.
+I say that with caution because a lot of people think they know what to do, but don’t.
+We talked about that in point #1 when it comes to nutrition.
+They’re just following old, washed up advice that will never work.

 I wanted to make this point because having the right information doesn’t guarantee success.
 There are a ton of people who have the right information and still fail.
 In fact, inconsistency is the #1 challenge that men and women around the world are facing.

 The question is, what’s driving the inconsistency?
 Based on our research and work with thousands of men and women in over 35 countries around the world, it boils down to three factors: